shirelepfl/CMT-Project/README.md

 The C program generates two CSV files, each containing the number of cancer cells at successive time steps (every 5 days over a 120-day period).

 The MATLAB script produces a GIF animation showing lung tissue where cells progressively turn red when becoming cancerous.
-The animations are generated sequentially for both the healthy and smoker scenarios and can be found in MATLAB’s output files (preview mode).
+The animations are generated sequentially for both the healthy and smoker scenarios and can be found in the src folder.

 ### Report